file-format/Docs/en/3d/chr-cryengine.md

 ## CryENGINE

-CryENGINE is a powerful game engine developed by Crytek, a German video game company.
+CryENGINE is powerful game engine developed by Crytek, German video game company.
 It is known for its cutting-edge graphics capabilities and has been used to create some visually stunning and technologically advanced video games.
 Here are some key features and information about CryENGINE:

 1.  **Graphics and Rendering**: CryENGINE is renowned for its advanced graphics capabilities.
 It supports features like real-time global illumination, high-quality dynamic lighting and shadows, physically-based rendering (PBR) and high-resolution textures.
 These features contribute to creating visually stunning and realistic game worlds.